What is age management?

 • Taking full advantage of strengths and talents of different age groups, including tapping into the networks, expertise and experiences of mature workers.

-Elements of
+Elements of age management

-.
+The following figure presents the different elements of age management.
 Below you can find short descriptions for each of the elements as well as links to further information.

 • Recruitment: Recruitment processes that focus on skills and experience, avoid age discrimination, and promote age diversity, bring many benefits to organisations.
 Read more (HR module).